TencentARC/PhotoMaker/README.md

 If the ID fidelity is not enough for you, please try our [PhotoMaker V2](https://huggingface.co/spaces/TencentARC/PhotoMaker-V2) or [stylization application](https://huggingface.co/spaces/TencentARC/PhotoMaker-Style), you may be pleasantly surprised.

 🥳 We release **PhotoMaker V2**.
 Please refer to [comparisons](./README_pmv2.md) between PhotoMaker V1, PhotoMaker V2, IP-Adapter-FaceID-plus-V2, and InstantID.
 Please watch [this video](https://photo-maker.github.io/assets/demo_pm_v2_full.mp4) for how to use our demo.
+For PhotoMaker V2 ComfyUI nodes, please refer to the [Related Resources](https://github.com/TencentARC/PhotoMaker?tab=readme-ov-file#related-resources)
 </div>